 Thrift Savings Plan—Investments in TSP accounts, including “catch-up contribution” amounts, cannot be made when not in a pay status.
 Receipt of workers’ compensation payments is not deemed to be pay status for this purpose.
 Agency contributions for FERS employees stop during periods of non-pay status.
-While in non-pay status new loans are not allowed, within certain exceptions, and those with existing loans must stay current unless they request and receive a suspension from the TSP.
+While you are in non-pay status new loans are not allowed, with certain exceptions, and those with existing loans must stay current unless they request and receive a suspension from the TSP.
 See Loans in Chapter 6, Section 3.

 Investors in non-pay status can manage an existing account by making a contribution election, which will be effective when returning to pay status, or by transferring money in their accounts among the investment funds, which will be effective under standard rules governing interfund transfers.
 They also can make in-service withdrawals, either age-based or hardship-based, but cannot make post-employment withdrawals unless they separate from service.

 Flexible Spending Accounts—If you go on a period of LWOP or other non-pay status, your agency will not withhold your allotment during the period you are on leave.